 A sex club often has a space where clients and prostitutes meet, socialise and drink.
 The customer then chooses one of the ladies and she takes him to a room.
 Sex clubs in the Netherlands must have a permit from the (local) government.
 Prostitutes should have a residence permit and should be at least 18 years old, which soon might be changed into 21 years countrywide.
 Prostitutes work as an entrepreneur in a sex club.
 They aren’t employed by the owner, but they rent the facilities that the sex club offers.
 There are approximately 400 sex clubs in Holland.

 Amsterdam counts a total of 16 sex clubs, like Club LV and Club BonTon and there are 25 escort agencies in Amsterdam.
 The sex clubs differ quite a lot from each-other ranging from very simple to extravagant.
 In general, prices in sex clubs are higher compared to private homes or window brothels.

 One of the main disadvantages of working in a sex club, is that there is a lot of competition as well.

 Prostitutes in Holland are not required by law to do STD checkups.
-However a lot of them do checkups occasionally according to our sources.
-There is a special STD clinic of the GG&GD (Dutch public health services) in the Red Light District where prostitutes, or anyone else for that matter, can go for an anonymous health checkup concerning venereal diseases.
+However a lot of them do checkups frequently and voluntary.
+There is a special STD clinic of the GG&GD (Dutch public health services) in Amsterdam where prostitutes can go for anonymous health checkups concerning venereal diseases.
 Health services stress that consistent condom use is actually much more important than frequent or compulsory health checks.